Senior (65 years old or older) Discounts and Benefits

 Chicago Seniors Connected Brochure

-Key highlights featured in the brochure include:
+Some of the Key events featured in the brochure include:

 Senior Citizen Sewer Service Charge Exemption & Rebate